RickMcConney/PenPlotter/README.md

 Next I wrote a simpler version of the controller that speaks gcode and uses mm units.
 Here is a list of some of the features of the controller.

+Solenoid or servo can be used.
+Solenoid are connected to FAN pins.

 # Features
 - Supports Gcode files (.gcode, .cnc, .nc, .g, .gco)
   - Standard Gcodes G0, G1, G2, G3 are supported for movement.